 Here is how you can fix a damaged or corrupted Mac hard drive using the terminal application:

 - Finder > Applications > Utilities > Terminal

-- Once in the terminal type “diskutil list” command and tap return
+- Once in the terminal, type the “diskutil list” command and tap the return.

-- Now make a note of drive number which is identified as “/dev/disk#” (# is hard drive number)
+- Now make a note of the drive number, which is identified as “/dev/disk#” (# is the hard drive number)

-- Enter the final command “sudo fsck_hfs -r -d /dev/disk#” (Mention the damaged hard drive number in place of #) and tap return
+- Enter the final command “sudo fsck_hfs -r -d /dev/disk#” (Mention the damaged hard drive number in place of #) and hit return

 By now it should be clear that the terminal is only used to fix the damaged Mac hard drive but not to recover data from it.

 Considering all the factors discussed above, it is obvious that relying on data recovery software to recover data from a Mac hard drive is the wisest choice.
 Also, when you choose a widely preferred Remo Mac Data recovery you can safely recover data from Mac hard drives.

 From the observations, using target disk mode, terminal utility, disk utility, or FSCK command will only help you troubleshoot or fix the errors on your Mac.
 These methods cannot be mistaken for data recovery methods.

 Before using target disk mode or any other method, make sure you understand the cause of data loss.
 In any case, you can always rely on Remo Mac data recovery software.
 A comprehensive tool to recover data from any complicated data loss scenario.